boxcutter/pulumi-github-repository/README.md

 1. Add the PULUMI_ACCESS_TOKEN created earlier as a per-repository secret named `PULUMI_ACCESS_TOKEN`.
 This needs to be available to workflows in order to run pulumi non-interactively and so that the cli tool can communicate with the Pulumi service on your behalf.

 1. Generate the CI/CD secret used to manage all the other repositories in the GitHub organization.
-Generate GitHub personal access token under the boxcutter account with `admin:org` and `repo` permissions.
-Save in 1Password in the notes for the boxcutter account ([1Password link](https://start.1password.com/open/i?a=ZCJFQ3OBFNBPZNZ4NB27WUYUBM&v=gt6zmthhtppympnyshkzmm26dq&i=utvu7uhmdoz33l4ap6uvjri3ei&h=sinagub.1password.com) )
+Generate GitHub personal access token under the boxcutter account with `read:org` and `repo` permissions.
+Save in 1Password in the notes for the boxcutter account ([1Password link](https://start.1password.com/open/i?a=ZCJFQ3OBFNBPZNZ4NB27WUYUBM&v=gt6zmthhtppympnyshkzmm26dq&i=utvu7uhmdoz33l4ap6uvjri3ei&h=sinagub.1password.com) ).

 1. Configure the CI/CD secret.
 Add GitHub personal access token to the Pulumi stack